microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Removing the `OpenType="true"` attribute for write APIs if all of the possible dynamic properties are also schematized in the same change

-PATCH /someEntity
-{
-  "foo": "...",
-  "dynamicProperty": "..."
-}

-PATCH /someEntity
-{
-  "foo": "...",
-  "dynamicProperty": "..."
-}
-//// whenever you close an open type, all dyanmic properties should be schematized

-//// TODO add notes that expanding type hierarchies aren't breaking changes?
-//// ^ sdks can have issues
+//// TODO this is where we left off
 //// TODO we should further discuss model annotations

-//// TODO this is where we left off
+//// TODO add notes that expanding type hierarchies aren't breaking changes
 //// TODO add notes that base types type hierarchies aren't breaking changes?
 //// TODO add notes that returning new derived tpyes in a collection are/aren't breaking changes?